RafidMuhymin/astro-imagetools/README.md

 **Default:** `undefined`

 An array of widths in pixels to generate image sets for.
-If not provided, the breakpoints will be calculated automatically based on the width of the provided image.
+If not provided, the breakpoints will be calculated automatically.

 If an object is passed then the breakpoints will be calculated based on `count`, `minWidth`, and `maxWidth` properties.
 The `count` property is to specify the number of breakpoints to generate.
 The `minWidth` and `maxWidth` properties are to specify the widths to generate in the range between their values.

-When an object is passed or the `breakpoints` prop is not provided, the breakpoints are calculated using a simple formula or algorithm.
+When an object is passed or the `breakpoints` prop is not provided, the breakpoints are calculated using a simple formula/algorithm.
 Instead of explaining the complete algorithm here, I am linking to the [source code](https://github.com/RafidMuhymin/astro-imagetools/blob/main/src/component/utils/getBreakpoints.js) of it.

 **Code example:**